JuliaLang/julia/CONTRIBUTING.md

 The Julia community uses [GitHub issues](https://github.com/JuliaLang/julia/issues) to track and discuss problems, feature requests, and pull requests (PR).
 You can make pull requests for incomplete features to get code review.
 The convention is to prefix the pull request title with "WIP:" for Work In Progress, or "RFC:" for Request for Comments when work is completed and ready for merging.
 This will prevent accidental merging of work that is in progress.

 Note: These instructions are for adding to or improving functionality in the base library.
-Before getting started, it can be helpful to discuss the proposed changes or additions on the mailing list or in a GitHub issue---it's possible your proposed change belongs in a package rather than the core language.
+Before getting started, it can be helpful to discuss the proposed changes or additions on the [Julia Discourse forum](https://discourse.julialang.org/) or in a GitHub issue---it's possible your proposed change belongs in a package rather than the core language.
 Also, keep in mind that changing stuff in the base can potentially break a lot of things.
 Finally, because of the time required to build Julia, note that it's usually faster to develop your code in stand-alone files, get it working, and then migrate it into the base libraries.

 Add new code to Julia's base libraries as follows: